Skip to main content

 Country Club Estates is a Glynn County community where the median home value of about $169,000 falls well below the county's $301,000 figure -- a 44% gap that assessors don't always account for.
 If your assessment is being pulled toward Brunswick or St. Simons pricing, this guide shows how to correct it.

-How Country Club Estates Compares
+Country Club Estates Appeal Quick Facts

 Based on a combined tax rate of 2.183%.
 Your actual rate may vary by tax district.

-A 10% reduction on the median Country Club Estates home ($168,800 down by $16,880) would save approximately $147 per year - or $441 over three years with the 299c freeze.
+A 10% reduction on the median Country Club Estates home ($168,800 down by $16,880) would save approximately $147 per year, or $441 over three years with the 299c value freeze.

-The median annual property tax bill in Country Club Estates is $940, based on Census ACS 2024 data.
+The median annual property tax bill in Country Club Estates is $940.
 Using Glynn County's millage rate of 2.183%, the computed tax on the median home ($168,800) is approximately $1,473.
+If your assessed value is higher than what your home would actually sell for, you are overpaying.

 Who do I contact to appeal my Country Club Estates property tax?